KiaanCastillo/2526-3D-Chess/README.md

   <li>Layer 2: Normal moves  |  Max Tiles it Can Move: 1</li>
   <li>Layer 3: Normal moves  |  Max Tiles it Can Move: 7 (Regular chess movement)</li>
 </ul>

+To play the game, download the executable .jar file "3DChess.jar".